(meals key: B = breakfast; L = lunch; D = dinner; S = snacks)

 The first day of the tour is a day for arriving and meeting the rest of the group.
 If you fly in you will be met at the airport and transferred to our hotel.
 During the day you will meet by your tour leader and come evening we can gather to discuss the details of the tour and afterwards to head out for our first meal together

 Day 2: Thaton

-After breakfast we need to take some time to assemble our own bikes ready for the tour, or become acquainted with our rental bikes.
-Once the machines are prepared our exploration of northern Thailand will begin with a beautiful ride through delightful countryside as we head north towards the little town of Thaton.
-Our ride will take us along lanes, trails and rural byways as we pass through rubber plantations and small villages with a back drop of temples and forest.
-Come lunch time the road peters out into narrow challenging and remote trails and at this stage we will take to the river to finish today’s journey in a classic Thai long-tail boat.
+After breakfast, we need to take some time to assemble our own bikes ready for the tour or become acquainted with our rental bikes.
+Once the machines are prepared our exploration of northern Thailand will begin with a beautiful ride through the delightful countryside as we head north towards the little town of Thaton.
+Our ride will take us along lanes, trails and rural byways as we pass through rubber plantations and small villages with a backdrop of temples and forest.
+Come lunchtime the road peters out into narrow challenging and remote trails and at this stage we will take to the river to finish today’s journey in a classic Thai long-tail boat.
 The remainder of the day’s journey offers a unique view of northern Thailand as we pass rural villages and tropical vegetation en-route to the small town of Thaton where we can enjoy our hotel’s pool before evening drinks and a riverside dinner.